gugod/www.perlbrew.pl/content/index.md

 - Just to keep up with fashion

-While the default is good enough, you may customize it to install to alternative places, or even let multilpe uses share the whole perlbrew environment.
+While the default is good enough, you may customize it to install to alternative places, or even let multiple users share the whole perlbrew environment.

 ## perlbrew is simple